 Tiger Brokers offers competitive commission fees for trades across different markets.
 It is also practically fee-less in these aspects: no custody fees, deposit (or withdrawal) fees, currency exchange fees, inactivity fees or account maintenance fees to contend with!

-0.04% commission fee with no minimum commission is what you’ll incur if you trade Singapore stocks, ETFs or REITs.
-If you predominantly trade the US markets, Tiger charges an affordable US$0.005, with a minimum of US$0.99 per trade.
+A 0.03% commission fee and 0.03% trading fees are what you’ll incur if you trade Singapore stocks, ETFs or REITs.
+If you predominantly trade in the US markets, Tiger charges an affordable US$0.005 commission fee (min.
+US$0.99) and US$0.005 platform fee (min.
+US$1 per trade).

 If you’re looking beyond the shores of Singapore and the popular US market, the charges for other markets aren’t too shabby either.